The Featherz: 2011–2014 - Formation

 Cox arrived in London in October 2010 to pursue a career as a professional musician.
 In January 2011, she was recruited to Georgie Girl And Her Poussez Posse as guitarist and backing vocalist.
 The band also included Baillie, Molly Spiers-MacLeod (the daughter of Spizz) on bass and backing vocals, drummer Rachael Smith and additional guitarist Fiona Bevan.
 This lineup supported Ant on four tour dates in Spring/Summer 2011 and recorded tracks for a planned single plus EP.
 Footage from early 2011 of a Poussez Posse band meeting at Ant's home is included in The Blueblack Hussar, a documentary about Ant directed by Jack Bond.
-Unhappy with the general direction of the band and Ant's style of mentoring, Cox, Spiers-MacLeod and Smith all left the group (to be replaced by a new lineup, still fronted by Baillie and including future Curse of Lono bassist Charis Anderson, which continued to support Ant on tour until the end of 2012.)
+Unhappy with the general direction of the band and Ant's style of mentoring, Cox, Spiers-MacLeod and Smith all left the group.
 The trio formed their own band The Feathers, making their debut guerilla gig appearance at the Occupy London camp outside St Paul's Cathedral on 23 October 2011.

-The band's track "Life Stranger" reached the quarter-finals of the YouBloom online talent contest and was released on the compilation Hipsters 3.
+The band's track "Life Stranger" was released on the compilation Hipsters 3.
 Cox and Spiers-MacLeod also performed an acoustic set on Garry Bushell's Rancid Sounds radio show on TotalRock in April 2012.
-Two years later in April 2014, they performed a second acoustic set for Bushell's show - by now transferred to online literary community Litopia's podcast section.
-At around the time of the first session, Smith left the group to be replaced by Alex Gold, also of The Boys.
-Gold in turn would be replaced by Monroe in January 2013.
+Two years later in April 2014, they performed a second acoustic set for Bushell's show - by now transferred to online literary community Litopia's podcast section.At around the time of the first session, Smith left the group to be replaced by Alex Gold, also of The Boys.
+Gold in turn would be replaced by Monroe by 2013.